Home | Blog | What is TM-Town? | Directory Search | Nakōdo Expert Finder | Terminology Marketplace | Register | Log In

 Brazil

-Posted over 4 years ago.
+Posted about 5 years ago.

 I'm from Brazil, and I tried to translate some documents to my friend because he wants to read to make a Brazilian version to put in his blog https://blogdasaude.net.br This is a blog who talks about health, but I'm a designer, I do not understand a peace of nothing about healthy in english, the google translator is saving my life lol.
 So the question "What type of content do you want to translate?" for me is the most important!!